 Get a load of these African chairs, featuring stylized gazelles.
-They're not for sitting (too fragile!), but they display beautifully (if you can keep the kids off them). (e-mail Jack to start the conversation)
+They're not for sitting (too fragile!), but they display beautifully (if you can keep the kids off them).
+The backs detach instantly from the seats, and make fabulous wall decoration.
+The left-over seats can be used as paddles for naughty children... (e-mail Jack to start the conversation)

 (R) Brilliant design, n'est-ce pas?
 By Hallberg, I presume a Dane.
 It would make sense, no, with that delicate design?
 Can you feel the influence of Jensen?
 Originally silver-plated and lacquered, and as you can see it has "the patina of the ages" upon it.
 I should double the price!! (e-mail Jack for a price)

 (T) is for TEMPERATURE, and just how HOT or COOL is this baby?!!
 It's bronze, of course, and O-L-D... maybe about a hundred years?
 When did you stop calling it "blood heat?!"
 Oh, you're not a hundred?
 This beast, by the Tycos Company, is over 16 inches long and tips the scales at over four pounds!
 A total MUST HAVE. (e-mail Jack for the price)

 (S) ... is for SASAKI!
 And yes, of course I have a set of this dinnerware and could I live without it?
 Hardly!

 The bone-white, super high quality porcelain with its jaunty, colorful decorations sets the mood for a fun meal every time.
 That is, unless somebody at the table's harboring resentments (they just might be jealous of your impeccable taste).